forestvpn/cli/src/actions/README.md

 func (w AuthClientWrapper) Login(email string, password string, deviceID string) error
 ```

-Login is a method for logging in a user on the Firebase.
+Login is a method for logging in a profile on the Firebase.
 Accepts the deviceID \(coming from local file\) which indicates wether the device was created on previous login.
 If the deviceID is empty, then should create a new device on login.

 See https://firebase.google.com/docs/reference/rest/auth#section-sign-in-email-password for more information.